pubnub/kafka-bridge/nats/readme.md

 ```

 Follow URL printed at boot up.
-The URL will be in a JSON message.
+The URL will be visible inside JSON formated output.

 You can modify the ENVVARs in `./nats/docker-compose.yaml` file.

+That's it!
+If you can't use Docker Compose,
+look at the alternative setup instructions below.

 ## NATS Wildcard Channel Support

-> Keep this in mind when configuration your runtime ENVIRONMENTAL variables.
+> Keep this in mind when configuration your runtime
+> ENVIRONMENTAL variables.

 NATS wildcard symbols include `*` and `>`.
 These symbols have different meanings.